MoonCrow03/MoonCrow03/README.md

 <img src="https://github.com/user-attachments/assets/c819bb35-2195-42a0-91e6-34fc5201e7e2">
 </p>

-### Gameplay Programmer | Scripting | AI Programmer
+### Gameplay Programmer | AI Programmer | Full-Stack Developer

 Hi!
-I'm Júlia, a passionate developer with some experience in gameplay programming and scripting.
-I'm currently pursuing a **double degree in Computer Engineering and Video Game Design & Production**, combining technical expertise with creative problem-solving.
-Beyond game development, I've also worked on full-stack projects, building web applications that enhance my problem-solving and software development skills.
+I'm Júlia, a passionate programmer with experience in video game development, as well as backend and frontend development.
+I am currently pursuing a Double Degree in Computer Engineering and Video Game Design & Production.

+Driven by curiosity, I always seek opportunities to expand my skill set.
+My studies and personal projects, along with experiencing the full lifecycle of game development, have given me a valuable insider perspective on adjacent creative roles.
+This understanding allows me to collaborate effectively and appreciate the immense effort that artists, designers, and engineers put into bringing a project to life.

+With the desire to make my colleagues' lives—and my own—easier, I strive to write clean, comprehensive code, and design the code architecture to be scalable and flexible.

 ## Game Engines